spillz/codeblocks-python/README.rst

 --------------------------

 * Run multiple python interpreters sessions inside a dockable pane in Code::Blocks
+* Features syntax highlighting and automatic indentation in the code input control
-* TODO: Handling stdin, automatic indentation, font choice & styling, syntax highlighting, code completion hints, syntax error hints
+* TODO: Handling stdin (e.g. raw_input), code completion hints, syntax error hints, extracting code/output from the I/O control, numbering instructions and output(?)

+**Usage**

 Show the interpreters panel using the View menu:

 .. image:: screenshots/interpreters1.png

 Each interpreter has 2 panes, one for editing and submitting blocks of code, the other for displaying the history of submitted statements and any output

 .. image:: screenshots/interpreters2.png